Stefan-Kosker/ManlyScroll/README.md

 I regularly check for issues / PR and such.

 ## How to use
-1. Include manlyScroll.min.js in your header
+1. Include manlyScroll.min.js and manlyScroll.min.css in your header
 2. Give your infiniteScrolling Element the id 'infinite-scroll'
 3. Give your Paginator the class 'paginator'